 Dr. Albert C. and Hilda Spannaus

 In 1919 he started his practice in Waconia and often made calls on horseback or horse and buggy.
-In 1921 he built a house on First St. in Waconia, and in 1922 a veterinary clinic behind it.
+In 1921 he built a house on First St. in Waconia, and added a veterinary clinic behind it in 1922.
 He served as president of MVMA in 1932-33, and for eight years in the 1950's he was a member of the state veterinary examining and licensing board.

 In addition, in the 1950's he operated the Spannaus Dairy in Waconia, and was a commander of the Waconia American Legion from 1953-79, being the last surviving charter member of the Legion Post 150.